- How do PV panels work?

 For a grid tied system where no batteries need to be replaced there is usually little maintenance required, unless there is an equipment failure, as there are no moving parts.
 It is a good idea to carry out a periodic check to ensure no debris (leaves, dirt etc.) has collected on the panels which will reduce performance.

 Not usually.
 Installation of PV systems involve working with high voltage DC & AC electricity and often working at height so the services of an experienced professional installer should be used.

 Wind & Sun can recommend suitable installers.
 Find out more

 Q. Do the solar panels have to be installed on the roof?

 Usually the most cost effective installation will be on the roof however if there are issues with shading, it may be worthwhile putting them on a wall, on the ground or on a pole.
-We can help you review other options.
+Your installer can help you review other options.

 Q.How long does installation take?

 For an average domestic system, the installation process rarely takes more than two days.